Balance Your Choices

 Skip the fried chicken, mashed potato, and biscuit combo at your local chicken joint.
 Even if you order the white meat chicken breast, this meal is heavy on carbs and fat.
 It also has more than twice as much sodium as you should get in a day if you have diabetes.

 The Count: 312 calories, 29 g carbs

-Roast chicken is easy to make and easy on your health.
+Roast chicken is simple to make.
 Serve up 1/2 cup of breast meat, skin removed.
 Add sweet potatoes and asparagus for a super-nutritious meal.
-The potatoes are high in fiber and vitamin A, and so naturally sweet all they need is a sprinkle of cinnamon, a spice that may help control blood sugar.
+The potatoes are high in fiber and vitamin A. They're so naturally sweet, all they need is a sprinkle of cinnamon, a spice that may help manage blood sugar.